rabirabii/oversampling-random-forest/README.md

 Performance Comparison: Compare the performance metrics (e.g., accuracy, precision, recall) of models trained on imbalanced and balanced datasets to assess the impact of oversampling.

 ## Features
-List the key features of your project.
-Describe what your project can do or the problems it can solve.

 Sampling the Dataset: Implement various techniques for addressing class imbalance, such as oversampling.
 Random Forest: Utilize the Random Forest algorithm for classification tasks.